Froxlor/Documentation/general/migration-guide/true-migrate.md

 Froxlor CLI will now ask you about your distro and the services you want to use and create a configuration list.
 At the end of the process, it'll offer you to apply all the necessary changes to the config files which you want to accept.

 ### Finishing touches
 Almost done!
-Froxlor and all your customer's projects should work now.
-As a final step, you want to login into Froxlor and head to System, Settings, System Settings.
+Froxlor and all your customers' projects should work now.
+As a final step, you want to login into froxlor and head to System > Settings > System Settings.
 Here you may want to adjust the hostname.
-If so, this would also yield a re-configuration of the mail server but this is no big deal with Froxlor's automatic configuration.
+If so, this would also yield a re-configuration of the mail server but this is no big deal with froxlor's automatic configuration.

 All that is left now is to change DNS settings and shut down the old server.